 \end{enumerate} \end{defin}

-In AECs, types as sets of formulas do not behave as nicely as they do in first order model theory; any of the examples of non-tameness is an example of this and it is made explicit in \cite{untame}.
-However, Shelah isolated a semantic notion of type in \cite{sh300} that Grossberg named \emph{Galois type} in \cite{grossberg2002} this can replace the first order notion.
+In AECs, types as sets of formulas do not behave as nicely as they do in first-order model theory; any of the examples of non-tameness is an example of this and it is made explicit in \cite{untame}.
+However, Shelah isolated a semantic notion of type in \cite{sh300} that Grossberg named \emph{Galois type} in \cite{grossberg2002} this can replace the first-order notion.

 We differ from the standard treatment of types in that we allow the length of our types to be possibly infinite.
 This is useful because it is sometimes natural, as in \cite{makkaishelah},\cite{shelahaecbook}.V, or \cite{longtypes}, and because it allows us to show the full power of our results in the following sections.
 For early results in the stability theory of $\alpha$-types, see \cite{tamenessone}.